Cue Biopharma (NASDAQ:CUE) Now Covered by Berenberg Bank

-Several other research analysts have also recently weighed in on the company.
-Oppenheimer restated a buy rating and issued a $32.00 price target on shares of Cue Biopharma in a research note on Tuesday, September 1st.
-BidaskClub lowered Cue Biopharma from a sell rating to a strong sell rating in a report on Wednesday, August 26th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the company’s stock.
-Cue Biopharma presently has a consensus rating of Buy and a consensus target price of $30.83.
+Other research analysts have also recently issued reports about the stock.
+BidaskClub cut shares of Cue Biopharma from a sell rating to a strong sell rating in a research note on Wednesday, August 26th.
+Oppenheimer reissued a buy rating and set a $32.00 price objective on shares of Cue Biopharma in a research note on Tuesday, September 1st.
+One analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company.
+The company currently has a consensus rating of Buy and an average target price of $30.83.

-In other Cue Biopharma news, Director Cameron Gray acquired 5,000 shares of the stock in a transaction dated Tuesday, September 29th.
-The stock was purchased at an average price of $15.00 per share, with a total value of $75,000.00.
-Following the transaction, the director now directly owns 672,500 shares of the company’s stock, valued at $10,087,500.
-The acquisition was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-9.50% of the stock is owned by company insiders.
+In other news, Director Cameron Gray bought 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 29th.
+The shares were purchased at an average price of $15.00 per share, for a total transaction of $75,000.00.
+Following the completion of the transaction, the director now owns 672,500 shares in the company, valued at $10,087,500.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+9.50% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Vident Investment Advisory LLC acquired a new stake in Cue Biopharma during the 2nd quarter worth about $1,297,000.
-Virtus ETF Advisers LLC purchased a new stake in shares of Cue Biopharma during the second quarter worth $336,000.
-California Public Employees Retirement System increased its position in shares of Cue Biopharma by 352.8% during the second quarter.
-California Public Employees Retirement System now owns 63,388 shares of the company’s stock worth $1,554,000 after acquiring an additional 49,388 shares during the period.
-Jane Street Group LLC purchased a new stake in shares of Cue Biopharma during the second quarter worth $308,000.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in Cue Biopharma by 76.0% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 88,659 shares of the company’s stock valued at $2,174,000 after buying an additional 38,272 shares during the last quarter.
-Institutional investors and hedge funds own 58.25% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Great West Life Assurance Co.
+Can acquired a new position in shares of Cue Biopharma in the 2nd quarter valued at $29,000.
+Ameritas Investment Partners Inc. raised its stake in shares of Cue Biopharma by 55.5% in the 2nd quarter.
+Ameritas Investment Partners Inc. now owns 2,450 shares of the company’s stock valued at $60,000 after acquiring an additional 874 shares during the period.
+Bank of Montreal Can raised its stake in shares of Cue Biopharma by 446.5% in the 2nd quarter.
+Bank of Montreal Can now owns 2,798 shares of the company’s stock valued at $63,000 after acquiring an additional 2,286 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank purchased a new position in shares of Cue Biopharma in the 2nd quarter valued at $80,000.
+Finally, BNP Paribas Arbitrage SA increased its stake in Cue Biopharma by 179.8% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 6,832 shares of the company’s stock worth $103,000 after buying an additional 4,390 shares during the period.
+Institutional investors own 58.25% of the company’s stock.

 Cue Biopharma, Inc, a biopharmaceutical company, develops biologic drugs for the selective modulation of the human immune system to treat a range of cancers, chronic infectious diseases, and autoimmune disorders.
 Its lead drug candidate CUE-101, a protein biologic that is in Phase I clinical trials designed to target and activate antigen-specific T cells for human papilloma virus driven cancers.